ehnry055/ogun-measure-app/README.md

 # Config Files

 .env file.
+A sample .env is provided in the repository
 All config variables are saved in Heroku